FelixOnline/v2/content/articles/2011-2-17-its-the-eye-of-the-tiger-but-i-dont-need-it.md

  - /games/831/its-the-eye-of-the-tiger-but-i-dont-need-it
 imported: true
 comments:
+ - value: >
- - Gosh I wish I could censor this pictureAnd for that matter all those degrading images that objectify women Tomb raider Street fighter or whatever elseI object to it Its disgusting and cheapens women to the degree of making it seem alright even to little kids as well as grown men to see and WANT to see  parts of a woman in such detail as is frankly vulgar to describe Even if it is a drawing Its sick
+     Gosh I wish I could censor this picture. <br>And for that matter all those degrading images that objectify women.
+Tomb raider, Street fighter, or whatever else. <br> <br>I object to it.
+It's disgusting and cheapens women to the degree of making it seem alright, even to little kids as well as grown men, to see, and WANT to see (!) parts of a woman in such detail as is frankly vulgar to describe.
+Even if it is a drawing.
+It's sick.

 # Article Taxonomies
 categories: